 Reflexology during pregnancy is a perfectly safe and non invasive treatment to use as long as the pregnancy is stable and healthy.
 Reflexology is recommended by midwives and Doctors at the National Maternity Hospital, Holles Street in Dublin.

 It is important to dispel some of the myths surrounding Reflexology and pregnancy.
 Sadly, miscarriage is common in early pregnancy with approx. 1 in 5 pregnancies ending in a miscarriage.
-Reflexology cannot interfere with the viability of the pregnancy and can do no harm to moma or to baba, As the NRRI state “it is very difficult if not impossible to cause a miscarriage in a stable pregnancy by having a reflexology treatment”.
-Reflexology doesn’t interrupt a pregnancy and it can’t start a labour.
+Reflexology cannot interfere with the viability of the pregnancy and can do no harm to mom or to baby, As the NRRI state “it is very difficult if not impossible to cause a miscarriage in a stable pregnancy by having a reflexology treatment”.
+Reflexology doesn’t interrupt a pregnancy and it can’t start a labour (induction).

 Normally as a precaution, reflexologists will avoid working on the reproductive system reflexes for the first 3 months of the pregnancy.
 During this trimester treatments will be gentle in touch with a focus on relaxation.
 It’s important to let your reflexologist know if you are pregnant or suspect that you may be pregnant.

 What Reflexology can do is;

 - Encourage mom to relax by provide a safe and relaxing environment away from daily distractions and anxious thoughts, it’s a great opportunity to connect back to your body and baby and start using your GentleBirth App

 - Helps to normalise the functions of the body

 - Bring the body into a state of balance